vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 be targeting a node's mac address or a router depending on whether the request is crossing a subnet boundary.

-In order to facilitate this model, Felix programs the route table to use vxlan tunnel interfaces to provide routing across nodes.
+In order to facilitate this model, Felix programs the route table to use VXLAN tunnel interfaces to provide routing across nodes.

 ![Calico Route Table (VXLAN)](/images/guides/kubernetes/container-networking/calico-route-table-vxlan.png)